 I am ready to collaborate with people in any context as I strongly believe that “two heads are better than one”.
 I respect people who take actions on what they believe is right as “actions speak louder than words”.
 I make an effort to keep a positive attitude and zest for learning and openness.
 I am genuinely interested in people and do care about others.
 Fortunately enough, I met a role model when I started my career.
 I learned from Jeff Miller that a great leader doesn’t have to show his/her excellence or superiority by himself but rather inspire and help his members to do their best and pursue their excellence to meet the goal of the team.
+He keeps a positive attitute.
+He stays focused on successes rather than failures.
 I have learned from his mentality on leadership in that when I set priorities.
 I try to consider the overall well-being of other colleagues and the team’s success above my own.
 I value an environment that offers scaffolds as needed, and presents opportunities for engagement for mutual benefit.
 Efforts to have a positive attitude and an altruistic mindset (this is easier said than done!) beyond myself helps me find interest in inspiring and empowering others to grow and form positive and collegial relationships.
 I am passionate about learning to pursue top-quality work and like to share many important teaching and learning topics with colleagues.
 These positive attitudes allow me to develop strong relationships with colleagues and help me establish a strong level of trust with various stakeholders.
 It also allows me to take full responsibility for my work.

 I love my community where a common sense of humour is shared, a culture of giving back is encouraged, diversity is respected, and change is sought for improvement.
 As I received many lessons and inspirations from my mentors, role models, colleagues, and friends, I want to take small steps to give back to the community through various mediums.